 FACT 5: On average, 3 out of 10 schools have libraries.

-All schools should have libraries, but many do not, and there is wide variation across the country.
+All schools should have libraries, but many do not, and there are big differences across the country.
 In the Kagera region, 67% of government elementary school have a library, compared to only 5% in Lindi.